STBrinkmann/DRIGLUCoSE/README.md

 # Methods

 One key purpose of this package is, to provide functions for route networked derived isochrones.
-For that purpose we have provided a simple sf object of 2 points in Erlangen, Germany.
+For that purpose we have provided a sample sf object of 2 points in Erlangen, Germany.

 ``` r